jonglennmoe/batchDataOnAndOffline/README.md

 # batchUserEvents
-Simple implementation for collecting events in localStorage and batch them after a x amount of events has been collected.
-It will also collect events offline and send them to the server once online.
+Simple implementation for collecting dataEntries in localStorage and batch them after a x amount of events has been collected.
+It will also collect data entrie offline and send them to the server once online.
+Note, the default url for the api call is set to "/api/data" this can be changed in dataBatc.ts (update tests if this is done) or when initiating a new Batch();.

+This is ideal if you want to batch tracking (onclick, viewed etc.) or lets say you have data that need to be collected while offline and not lose it.

+The data object can contain anything as long as it is valid JSON no restrictions.

-For this we run a very simple ExpressJS server but it is only to be able for you to run it straight away.
-This will work with any server of your choice.
+For this we run a very simple ExpressJS server but it is only to be able for you to run it straight away (the api call will always return 200 OK).
+Implement any solution of your needs.

 In this demo case we set values we always know we want in classes/event.ts (userId and timeStamp) change the constructor in this class for it to suit your needs.

 ### Setup:
 - Make sure you have NODE (https://nodejs.org/) and NPM (https://www.npmjs.com/) installed.